-10.3.5 Hauled Wastewater
+SECTION 10.3.5 HAULED WASTEWATER

-- A. Septic tank and chemical toilet wastes may be introduced into the POTW only at locations designated by the District, and at such times as are established by the District.
+A. Septic tank and chemical toilet wastes may be introduced into the POTW only at locations designated by the District, and at such times as are established by the District.
 Such wastes shall not violate Section 10.2 of this regulation or any other requirements established by the District.
-The District may require septic tank and chemical toilet waste haulers to obtain wastewater discharge permits and may set record keeping requirements. - B. The District shall require waste haulers of non-domestic waste to obtain wastewater discharge permits.
-The District may require generators of hauled waste to obtain wastewater discharge permits.
-The District also may prohibit the acceptance of hauled waste.
-The discharge of hauled waste is subject to all other requirements of this regulation. - C. Waste haulers may discharge loads only at locations designated by the District.
+The District may require septic tank and chemical toilet waste haulers to obtain wastewater discharge permits and may set record keeping requirements.

+- B. The District shall require haulers of non-domestic waste to obtain wastewater discharge permits.
+The District may require generators of hauled non-domestic waste to obtain wastewater discharge permits.
+The District also may prohibit the acceptance of hauled non-domestic waste.
+The discharge of hauled non-domestic waste is subject to all other requirements of this regulation. - C. Non-domestic waste haulers may discharge loads only at locations designated by the District.
 No load may be discharged without prior consent of The District.
 The District may collect samples of each hauled load to ensure compliance with applicable standards.
-The District may require the waste hauler to provide a waste analysis of any load prior to discharge. - D. Waste haulers must provide a waste-tracking form for every load.
+The District may require the waste hauler to provide a waste analysis of any load prior to discharge. - D. Non-domestic waste haulers must provide a waste-tracking form for every load.
 This form shall include, at a minimum, the name and address of the waste hauler, permit number, truck identification, names and addresses of sources of waste, and volume and characteristics of waste.
 The form shall identify the type of business or activity, known or suspected waste constituents, and whether any wastes are RCRA hazardous wastes.